Seven Springs Mountain Resort: 1932

-In 1932, German immigrants from Bavaria Adolph and Helen Dupre bought 2.5 acres and founded Seven Springs farm on the site of the later resort.
+In 1932, German immigrants from Bavaria Adolph and Helen Dupre bought 275 acres and founded Seven Springs farm on the site of the later resort.
 The Dupres installed a rope tow for local skiers, and eventually expanded to multiple lifts, which became the Seven Springs Resort.

 2007

-In fall 2007, the hotel at Seven Springs received a full renovation and redecoration.
-All 414 hotel rooms were planned for refurbishment.
-Seven Springs chose George Conte Designs of Greensburg, Pennsylvania, to perform the renovation.
-The rooms were remodeled in their entirety, with new bedding, carpets, curtains, doors, tables, desks and chairs.
-There is an LCDTV in each room with a multimedia jack to connect digital devices.
+In Fall 2007, the hotel at Seven Springs received a full renovation and redecoration.
+414 hotel rooms were planned for refurbishment.

 Another project opened in 2007 was a second high-speed six-passenger chairlift serving the Gunnar slope at the North Face.
-It takes skiers and snowboarders to the top of the mountain in three minutes, in comparison to twelve minutes on the previous chairlift.
 The Gunnar Express Lift was constructed in place of the Gunnar Triple Chairlift.